Carnation Walling - Window Bucking

 The bucking design

 There should be EPS properly cut all around the window opening before you push the bucking horizontally into the hole from the inside of the building.
+(The EPS is cut to go all the way to the sliding projecting bucking.)
 Having the EPS all the way round first avoids the wall splaying out at the top of the window and also holds the bucking square.
 You trim if necessary the EPS to make the bucking fit, but hopefully the EPS sheets will have been cut accurately and that will not be necessary.

 There is no great difference between the bucking for windows and the bucking for doors and even openings in internal concrete walls.
 For some doors and all the internal openings there is no cavity bucking at the bottom and the protruding bucking is direct onto the slab.
 (It is screwed to the nailed down kickers on the slab to stop it moving around.)
 For holes in internal walls, the walls are a lot thinner as EPS is not used on internal walls.